Public university: United States

-Historically, many of the prestigious universities in the United States are private, most notably the Ivy League.
-However, some public universities are highly prestigious and increasingly selective; these are now referred to as a Public Ivy.
+Historically, several prestigious universities in the United States are private, most notably the Ivy League.
+Nonetheless, a number of public universities are highly prestigious and selective.
+One purpose of such public schools is to provide equivalent education to a much larger and wider number of students than private schools did.
+Many public universities are elected members of the Association of American Universities or may be informally referred to as a Public Ivies.
 For example, the University of California, Berkeley is often ranked as a top-ten university in the world and the top public university in the United States.
 There are a number of public liberal arts colleges, including the members of the Council of Public Liberal Arts Colleges.

 Community colleges in the United States are generally public colleges.
 They typically offer associate's degrees for two academic years of post-secondary school.
 In contrast, bachelor's degrees from universities represent four academic years of post-secondary school.
 In the 21st century, some community colleges have added bachelor's degree programs, particularly in applied career-focused subjects.